darealshinji/yua/README.md

 Homepage: https://forum.speeddemosarchive.com/post/yua3.html

-The code in this branch is meant to be used to build distribution specific GNU/Linux packages, especially for Debian based systems.
+This code is meant to be used to build distribution specific GNU/Linux packages, especially for Debian based systems.
 Checkout the 'original' branch to build statically linked binaries on all three major OSes.